A new publication from the SAPC Special Interest Group in Compassion.

 So much for us to think about for the future and when the Special Interest Group in Compassion next meets.

-This special interest group was established to raise awareness of compassion in health care and its implications for health care education in primary care.
+This special interest group was established in 2015 to raise awareness of compassion in health care and its implications for health care education in primary care.

 Here are the key aims:

 - Maintaining compassion whilst working in the NHS